Cal-Fang/PoliceTransport/README.md

 | Texas                | San Antonio          |        17        |
 | Wisconsin            | Milwaukee            |        17        |

-Here, only State-City.Or.County pairs that had more than 10 police injured or killed were kept for two concerns: 1) when a city had very little police shot in five years, we are not so sure whether the number is truly showing a pattern or just a random number.
+Here, only State-City.Or.County pairs that had more than 10 police injured or killed were kept for two concerns: 1) when a city had very few police shot in five years, we are not so sure whether the number is truly showing a pattern or just a random number.
 We arbitrarily used 10 as the threshold for this; 2) More importantly, it consumes a lot of time to do the media search and there were in total around 2000 police shot through these five years.
 This project has only one analyst and it is simply not realistic to collect transport mode information for all cases.
 The only exception is Staten Island as it is one of the five boroughs of NYC and should be considered along with the rest four.

 The script used for this step is named **02_sort.R**.
 The result is saved as *recordsFiltered.csv*.